Elitism/ESP32S3-WATCH/README.md

 Watch code allows you to enter the ip and port of the server to connect to the pc on your LAN.

+ ###### (use aveshare-ESP32-S3-TOUCH-LCD-2.1) No idea why 2.06 not there.#####
+0. Select the board: Waveshare-ESP32-S3-TOUCH-LCD-2.1
-1. Upload ino to watch (takes for bloody ever)
+2. Upload ino to watch (takes for bloody ever)
-2. Open the server on PC by double clicking it...
+3. Open the server on PC by double clicking it...
-3. Enter the ip:port on the watch...
+4. Enter the ip:port on the watch...
 ... desktop on the watch!

+WARNING:
 DO NOT USE THIS IN SCHOOLS TO SPY ON COMPUTERS, THIS IS AN EDUCATIONAL TOOL/